 The right financial advisor can mean financial success.
 The wrong advisor can be awful.

-1. There’s a Risk of Hiring an Inexperienced Advisor: Choosing a financial advisor takes some investigative research.
+Choosing a financial advisor takes some investigative research.
 Putting out a shingle doesn’t mean an advisor has the experience that you need for handling your retirement.
 And without the right experience, you might be better off managing your retirement alone.

 Reputable retirement financial advisors need verifiable credentials, but not all credentials are the same, according to CNN Money’s “Ultimate Guide to Retirement.”
 Some are only obtained after achieving a certain level of knowledge about retirement planning.